kpoudwa1/CS542-DesignPatterns/Assignment4/README.md

 The following are the states that an airport can be in,
 - LOW_RISK
 - MODERATE_RISK
-- HIGH_RISK
+- HIGH_RISK<br/>
 Two metrics are used to determine the state of the airport.
 The metrics are,
 - Average Traffic Per Day (avgTrafficPerDay)
   Computed as ⇒ Total number of travellers ÷ Total number of days
-- Average Prohibited Items Per Day (avgProhibitedItemsPerDay) Computed as ⇒ Total number of prohibited items ÷ Total number of days The list of prohibited items,
+- Average Prohibited Items Per Day (avgProhibitedItemsPerDay) Computed as ⇒ Total number of prohibited items ÷ Total number of days<br/>
+The list of prohibited items,
 - Grains
 - NailCutters